Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Nullified-Game Consistency Axiom

 \end{proof}

-Relating to (ER), \cite{zvcf2021scw} propose another fairness principle in minimal cooperative settings.
-Their axiom, called \emph{grand worth additivity}, requires that when two-player games differ only in the worth of the grand coalition, the solution should behave additively across these games.
-In other words, the combined payoffs from the two games should coincide with the payoff in the game formed by summing their grand-coalition worths.
+Relating to \emph{equal ratio for two players}, \cite{zvcf2021scw} propose another fairness axiom in minimal cooperative settings.
+Their axiom, called \emph{grand worth additivity}, requires that when two-player games differ only in the grand coalition worth, the solution should behave additively across these games.
+In other words, the combined payoffs from the two games should coincide with the payoff in the game formed by summing their grand coalition worths.
 While \cite{zvcf2021scw} formulate this axiom in a variable-population framework, we adapt it to a fixed-population setting.
-Importantly, their characterization of the proportional division value in two-player games still applies in our setting with two non-null players, and together with (PNC), this provides us with an additional characterization of the proportional division value.
-Following \cite{zvcf2021scw}, to formulate a fixed-population version of the axiom, we restrict attention to the class $\widehat{\mathcal{V}}^{\mathbb{Q}} := \left\{v \in \widehat{\mathcal{V}}: \text{for each} \ S \subseteq N, \ v(S) \in \mathbb{Q}\right\}$. \\
+Importantly, their characterization of the proportional division value in two-player games still applies in our setting with two non-null players, and together with \emph{projection nullified-game consistency}, this provides us with an additional characterization of the proportional division value.
+Following \cite{zvcf2021scw}, to formulate a fixed-population version of the axiom, we restrict attention to the class $\widehat{\mathcal{V}}^{\mathbb{Q}} := \left\{v \in \widehat{\mathcal{V}}: \text{for each} \ S \subseteq N, \ v(S) \in \mathbb{Q}\right\}$.